Master the minor scales in 8 steps!

 The saddest of all modes, the scale that comes with chord VI, it’s Aeolian which we master in this step.

-Video lessons practice individual shapes, connect them and run Aeolian through the cycle of 4th.
+The video lessons first show the individual shapes, then connect them and finally run Aeolian through the cycle of 4th.

 Dorian – Step 6